Nexmo/station/README.md

 ## Running locally

 The project can be run on your laptop, either directly or using Docker.
-These instructions have been tested for mac.
+These instructions have been tested for Mac.

 ### Setup for running directly on your laptop